You’ve got a script. You’re getting ready to shoot. Before you go into production, you’ll need to figure out how to break down your script.

 It’s up to you to line everything up.

-4. SCRIPT BREAKDOWN CHALLENGES
+SCRIPT BREAKDOWN CHALLENGES

+In a scene, no matter where your characters are located, they might watch something else in the distance.
 They might watch through a window, stare across the street, or raise their eyes to look up in the sky.

 In a script, maybe Farmer Joe pauses in his field to gaze upon a herd of wild mustangs galloping across the prairie.
 Or maybe Juliet leans out her window to find Romeo professing his love from the bushes down below.